nebula-plugins/nebula-release-plugin/README.md

 ### First release with this plugin

 If this is the first time releasing with this plugin and you've released in the past you may need to create a tag in your repository.
-You should find the hash of your latest release and create a tag of the format `v<major>.<minor>.<patch>` e.g. `v1.4.2`
+You should find the hash of your latest release and create a tag of the format `v<major>.<minor>.<patch>` e.g. `v1.4.2`.
+For example, if the hash of your last release was `da5d4f9`:

+    git tag v1.4.2 da5d4f9
+    git push --tags
+    ./gradlew final

 ### Initial version not 0.1.0 or 1.0.0